FAIRmat-NFDI/nomad-catalysis-plugin/docs/index.md

 in NOMAD.

-This plugin was developed as part of Task Area E2 "Heterogeneous Catalysis" of the [FAIRmat](https://www.fairmat-nfdi.eu/fairmat) project within the National Research Data Infrastucture ([NFDI](https://www.nfdi.de)).
+This plugin was developed as part of Task Area E2 "Heterogeneous Catalysis" of the [FAIRmat](https://www.fairmat-nfdi.eu/fairmat) project within the German National Research Data Infrastucture ([NFDI](https://www.nfdi.de)).
 The latest release v1.0.1 is part of the [central NOMAD repository](https://nomad-lab.eu/prod/v1/gui/search/heterogeneouscatalyst) deployment.
 New features of the main branch can be tested in the
 [Example Oasis](https://nomad-lab.eu/prod/v1/oasis/gui/) provided by FAIRmat/NOMAD-lab.
 NOMAD facilitates the collection, storage, analysis and dissemination of research data,